SumoLogic/sumologic-collector-chef-cookbook/README.md

 3. Runs installer
 4. Starts collector and registers with the Sumo Logic service

-For update of an existing collector, the collector must have been switched to use Local Configuration Mangement.
-See section [Make the switch](https://service.sumologic.com/help/Default.htm#Using_Local_Configuration_File_Management.htm) for more details.
+For collector update, the existing collector must have been switched to use Local Configuration Mangement - see section [Make the switch](https://service.sumologic.com/help/Default.htm#Using_Local_Configuration_File_Management.htm) for more details.
 The steps the cookbook follows:

 1. Verify that the collector folder exists.
 2. (Optional) Recreate `sumo.conf` and `sumo.json` (or the json files under the json folder).
 3. Restart the collector for the changes to take effect.